 Once clients are licensed in North Las Vegas and have a solid business plan in place, they’re referred to the Connector’s other partners as needed.
 EmployNV helps with talent and provides funding for on-the-job training, while Access Community Capital offers loans with low interest rates.

 “There are so many resources out there.
-Most business owners don’t even know where to start, they don’t know what door to go through,” said Zachary Miles, senior vice president for economic development at UNLV, which oversees the SBDC.
+Most business owners don’t even know where to start, they don’t know what door to go through,” said Zachary Miles, senior associate vice president for economic development at UNLV, which oversees the SBDC.
 “The Small Business Connector provides that door.”

 Many of these no-cost services and resources are already available in SBDC’s main office, located in UNLV’s Black Fire Innovation center in the southwest valley.
 Opening an office in North Las Vegas City Hall extended the university’s reach to a new community of small business owners while also strengthening its partnership with the city officials.